 Twice (2) during the term, students will have to have to respond to test questions (worth 20% each).
 The first take-home assesses comprehension for the first part of the course, while the second take-home assesses comprehension for material covered in the second part.
 Students will receive the test prompt during the lecture before the stated due date.
-For both tests, students will have to answer two (2) questions (each answered in 2-3 pages, double-spaced).
+For both tests, students will have to answer two (2) questions (each answered in 2 pages, double-spaced, for a total of 4 pages).